 If you’re a professional content creator and feel comfortable starting from scratch, you can do that.
 If you’re looking for templates, Kapwing has a solid set of templates that you can choose from, or at least browse through to gain some inspiration for your creations.

 Kapwing has a resources section dedicated towards helping you onboard as seamlessly as possible.
 It serves as a knowledge base, which enables you to get instant support and minimize the learning curve.
 You’ll find useful “how to” tutorials that prevent you from having to look to external resources or send a support email.

 Stay organized with workspaces

-As someone who manages multiple brands and projects, I really like the Workspaces feature.
+As someone managing multiple brands under his belt, I really like the Workspaces feature.
 Treat each Workspace as a brand.
 Here, you can organize your content by brand so that you can keep content and aesthetic consistent with the feel of your brand.
 An increasing number of social media management platforms have started to implement workspaces as well, and with good reason.
 Glad to see it on Kapwing too.

 In addition to Workspaces, users can invite collaborators.
 This is particularly helpful if you’re part of a team.
 Even if you’re not, it’s useful to have this because you might just have a friend or family member who can help out with something or ask them to tweak your design.
 It’s a subtle feature, but has great importance.